-The direction element of the time and sales are often the cause of much confusion for new traders.
-The reason for this confusion is that every trade must consist of both a buyer and a seller (otherwise there would not be a trade), and if there are both a buyer and a seller, how can a trade be classified as either buying or selling?
+The direction element of the time and sales often cause much of the confusion for new traders.
+The reason for this confusion is that every trade must consist of both a buyer and a seller (otherwise there would be no trade), and if there are both a buyer and a seller, how can a trade be classified as either buying or selling?

 The answer is that the direction of a trade is decided based on how it affects the current market price.
 If a trade helps the market price to move up, then the trade is classified as a buying trade.
 Conversely, if a trade helps the market price to move down, then the trade is classified as a selling trade.

 The time and sales can be used by traders of any time frame, but it is primarily used by very short-term traders, such as some scalpers.
 Some traders use the time and sales on its own (i.e., all of their trading decisions are made using only the time and sales), while other traders use the time and sales in combination with graphical charts, or the depth of market (i.e., level two market data).